-- Complete and Submit an Application File: Applications for admission may be submitted by clicking on the application link above.
+- 1. Complete and Submit an Application File: Applications for admission may be submitted by clicking on the application link above.
 Prospective students are encouraged to consult with the Enrollment Specialist for information about selecting a program and financial aid before submitting their applications.
 Contact the Enrollment Specialist at 406.771.5132 or 1.800.446.2698 to arrange for an appointment. - a.
 Submit the \$30 application fee.
-Per the Montana Board of Regents of Higher Education Policy 940.2, 'Each campus of the Montana University System shall charge a non-refundable application fee of \$30 to each applicant for admission to a graduate or undergraduate program.' - b.
+Per the Montana Board of Regents of Higher Education Policy 940.2, "Each campus of the Montana University System shall charge a non-refundable application fee of \$30 to each applicant for admission to a graduate or undergraduate program." - b.
 Provide your high school transcript, diploma, or equivalency. - Applicants to any program must submit copies of high school transcripts, high school diploma, HiSET, or GED scores to Admissions.
 These records must be final and include the completion/graduation date.
 High schools must be accredited by the appropriate state office of public instruction. - Home school students must furnish the same application materials as other applicants.
-If their diploma has not been issued by an accredited homeschool academy, then they must submit a diploma or final high school transcript that is signed by the primary (home) instructor and notarized.
+If their diploma has not been issued by an accredited homeschool academy, then they must submit a diploma or final high school transcript that is signed by the primary (home) instructor and notarized. - If a high school transcript, diploma, or equivalency record cannot be produced, proof of high school equivalency may be met if a student has completed an associate's, bachelor's or master's degree from a Regionally Accredited institution.
+Documentation of the previous degree is required AND must be on an official transcript on file with the GFC MSU Registrar's Office.